ln-markets/docs.lnmarkets.com/src/step/README.md

 You can also add optional take profit and stop loss orders, expressed in BTC/USD.

-After confirming your oder, the position is open and you can see it in the Running blotter in the lower section:
+After confirming your order, the position is open and you can see it in the Running blotter in the lower section:

 <img :src="$withBase('/assets/running_blotter.png')" alt="running_blotter">

-## Go All In
+### Go All In

 For a given side (buy or sell), the All in button generates a market order which maximizes the leverage and use of margin available.

-## Edit a trade
+### Edit a trade

 For each position, you can add a Stop Loss and a Take Profit.